Healthcare

 How to reconcile your premium tax credit for a past year

-If you don’t have your Form 1095-A, check your notices in your Marketplace account.
+If you don’t have your Form 1095-A, check your Marketplace account.
 Log in, select your application for the tax year, and then select "Tax Forms."
 If you can’t find it, contact the Marketplace Call Center.

 Once you have your 1095-A, use it to complete IRS Form 8962.
 Complete that form and include it with your tax return.